 What can I do if I am being sexually harassed?

 - As hard as it may be tell them to stop: if it is possible, tell the offender that their behaviour is offensive and unacceptable and that you want it to stop immediately.
 If this isn’t possible, you should discuss it with a fellow crew member who is of higher rank.

 - Keep a written record: you should keep a written record of everything that has happened, when it happened and the names of any people who saw what happened.
 You can keep notes in your phone if you want.

 You may feel scared about making a complaint, but it is important to know that it is against the law for someone to treat you unfairly or harm you because you made a complaint against them.

-It is apparent that sexual harassment and discrimination along with bullying is a prevalent issue within the industry.
-Unfortunately poor work cultures take time to change but it isn’t impossible to change them.
-I think we can all say that we are aware that there is a problem, and to some extent we are part of the problem, however we can also be part of the solution.
+Sexual harassment, discrimination, and bullying are prevalent within the industry.
+Unfortunately, poor work cultures take time to change, but it isn’t impossible to change them.
+We can all say that we are aware that there is a problem, and to some extent, we are part of the problem.
+But we can also be part of the solution.

 Please share and register for our newsletter if you found this article helpful.